rcoup/yachter/README.md

  1. Create a PostGIS-enabled database.
  2. Copy `yachter/settings_site.py.sample` to `yachter/settings_site.py`.
  3. Edit it and modify your settings (database, secret key, paths, etc).
- 4. Run `python yachter/manage.py syncdb` and `python yachter/manage.py migrate`
-    to initialise the database and create an admin user.
+ 4. Run `python yachter/manage.py syncdb` and `python yachter/manage.py migrate courses` to initialise the database and create an admin user.
  5. Run `python yachter/manage.py runserver` to run the development server.
  6. Visit `http://localhost:8000/` in your browser and log in.